 Focus area: Climate Transparency and Accountability

-Country / Region: Africa, Algeria, Argentina, Asia, Bangladesh, Belize, Botswana, Brazil, Cambodia, Chile, China, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, Eswatini, Ethiopia, Ghana, Guinea, India, Kenya, Latin America and the Caribbean, Lesotho, Maldives, Mexico, Morocco, Mozambique, Panama, Peru, Philippines, Rwanda, Senegal, South Africa, Sri Lanka, Sudan, Tanzania, Thailand, Trinidad and Tobago, Tunisia, Uganda, Vietnam, Zimbabwe
+Country / Region: Algeria, Argentina, Bangladesh, Belize, Botswana, Brazil, Cambodia, China, Costa Rica, Cuba, Dominican Republic, Ecuador, Ethiopia, Ghana, Guinea, India, Kenya, Lesotho, Maldives, Mauritius, Mexico, Morocco, Mozambique, Namibia, Peru, Philippines, Rwanda, Samoa, Senegal, South Africa, Sri Lanka, Sudan, Thailand, Togo, Trinidad and Tobago, Tunisia, Vietnam, Zambia, Zimbabwe